The Russian Heart Beats For All

 In the alternative 2023 Russia is torn in parts by a civilian war.
 European countries try to cope with millions of refugees from the collapsed Russian state.

-The protagonist of the first part of the novel is Andrey Menyaev, once a bestselling writer with two film adaptations and a leader of the state propaganda factory in Moscow.
-Today Menyaev is a refugee, seeking a residency permit in Scandinavia.
-Ironically, a leading figure of Moscow media beau monde, cynical and smart, today Menyaev fully depends on those he has always despised and mocked – good-hearted idealists.
-He is being introduced to an Icelandic lady, an activist of feministic movement and a liberal intellectual, and a member of a covert organization helping refugees with the immigration procedures.
-Will Harpa, his “beautiful Icelander”, as Menyaev calls her, succeed in defending their marriage in the eyes of the experienced migration officials?
+cynical and clever — now fully depends on those he has always despised and mocked: good-hearted idealists.
+He is introduced to an Icelandic activist, a liberal intellectual, and a member of a covert organization helping refugees with immigration procedures.
+Will Harpa, his “beautiful Icelander,” as Menyaev calls her, succeed in defending their marriage before the experienced migration officials?

-The main character of the second part is Danya Svechin.
-A talented digital artist, he created deepfakes under Menyaev’s supervision in Moscow.
-To his luck, Svechin has got an Estonian citizenship, and after the revolt in Moscow he settles down in a low-key area in Estonia, far from the Russia refugee ghetto.
-It is there where alerting news reach Svechin: former fellow workers from the Moscow propaganda factory are reported dead, brutally murdered by a single terrorist or a terrorist group.
-Svechin receives protection from authorities in a new hide-away under a fake name.
-The only connection with his past is Nika, a childhood friend, a single mother who writes to him about their life in the refugee ghetto.
-Once Nika tells the artist about a group of illegal migrants fighting back a local gang that kept nagging the family with a handicapped kid, though they knew that might compromise their status in Estonia.
-The police detained the gangsters yet deported the Russians back to their home country.
-Nika’s story inspires Svechin to draw a comic book that becomes an international sensation.
-Svechin decides to finally meet Nika in person and falls victim to the mysterious terrorist avenger.
+have been brutally murdered by a lone terrorist or a terrorist group.
+Svechin receives protection from the authorities in a new hideout under a false identity.
+His only connection to the past is Nika, a childhood friend and single mother who writes to him about life in the refugee ghettos.
+Nika tells Svechin about a group of illegal migrants resisting a local gang that terrorized her family, even though this might compromise their status in Estonia.
+The police detained the gangsters but deported the Russians back to their home country.
+Inspired by Nika’s story, Svechin creates a comic book that becomes an international sensation.
+Eventually, he decides to meet Nika in person — and falls victim to the mysterious terrorist avenger.

 Book details